techidaily/site-win11-tips/source/_posts/unraveling-the-mystery-overcoming-windows-run-time-errors.md

 ## 1\.
 Install the Latest Windows Updates

  You would be aware that Microsoft regularly releases updates for the Windows OS.
-It's important to[keep your Windows PC updated and running the latest version](https://www.makeuseof.com/windows-update-new-version-releases-reasons/) to continue enjoying a hassle-free computing experience.
+It's important to [keep your Windows PC updated and running the latest version](https://www.makeuseof.com/windows-update-new-version-releases-reasons/) to continue enjoying a hassle-free computing experience.

  These updates not only enable you to experience new features but are also essential as they fix bugs and vulnerabilities to keep your Windows experience safe and secure.

- To ensure that, check out the ways how you can[install Windows updates on your Windows 11 PC](https://www.makeuseof.com/windows-11-install-updates/) .
+ To ensure that, check out the ways how you can [install Windows updates on your Windows 11 PC](https://www.makeuseof.com/windows-11-install-updates/) .

 ## 2\.
 Scan for Malware Using Microsoft Defender or Your Antivirus

  There is a possibility that the "Unhandled exception has occurred in your application" error could be caused by malware.
 To rule that out, you should scan your computer with the inbuilt Microsoft Defender antivirus.

- Check out our guide to learn[how to scan your PC for malware with the Microsoft Defender](https://www.makeuseof.com/windows-11-quick-security-guide/) .
+ Check out our guide to learn [how to scan your PC for malware with the Microsoft Defender](https://www.makeuseof.com/windows-11-quick-security-guide/) .
 Or if you've installed a third-party antivirus on your PC, use that to scan for malware.

 ## 3\.
 Run the .NET Framework Repair Tool

  One of the most probable causes of the "Unhandled exception has occurred in your application" error is problems in the .NET Framework.

- To set them right, download and run the .NET Framework Repair tool from the[official Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30135&751be11f-ede8-5a0c-058c-2ee190a24fa6=True) .
+ To set them right, download and run the .NET Framework Repair tool from the [official Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30135&751be11f-ede8-5a0c-058c-2ee190a24fa6=True) .

  Once the tool has been downloaded on your PC, take the following steps: